getgrav/grav-learn/pages/02.content/12.content-types/docs.md

 ## Default Content Type

 As is typical with most web platforms, Grav's default content type is **HTML**.
-This means than when a user requests a route in their browser, for example: `/blog/new-macbook-pros-soon`, because there is no file extension Grav assumes you are requesting an HTML page.
+This means that when a user requests a route in their browser, for example: `/blog/new-macbook-pros-soon`, because there is no file extension Grav assumes you are requesting an HTML page.
 If your page was defined by a page with filename of  `blog-item.md`, Grav in turn looks for a Twig template called `blog-item.html.twig`  to render the page.

 If the user requested the type explicitly via `/blog/new-macbook-pros-soon.html`, Grav would still look for that same `blog-item.html.twig` file.